yoselassie99/Analyzing-Social-Mobility-in-Baltimore-and-DC-Using-Boxplots/README.md

 # Analyzing-Social-Mobility-in-Baltimore-and-DC-Using-Boxplots
 ## Background
-Part of what makes America great is the "American dream", which is a belief that regardless of origins or social status, any dream or goal can be made reality.
+Part of what makes America great is the "American Dream", which is a belief that regardless of origins or social status, any dream or goal can be made a reality.
 This concept attracts people from around the world to this country, as they imagine a better future for themselves and their families.
 While hopes of a "brighter tomorrow" still drives hundreds of thousands to America each year, the same fervant belief in the American system is no longer present within [Americans](https://www.poynter.org/reporting-editing/2020/what-is-the-american-dream-in-2020-if-there-is-one/).

-Difficulties in
+Inability in achieving social mobility within low-income communities has created great complacency, resulting in generational [poverty](https://www.nccp.org/publication/childhood-and-intergenerational-poverty/).
+Resources that help children achieve social mobility and high quality of life, such as strong education systems, healthcare systems and extracurricular activities, are often scarce in low income communities.
+In constrast, these resources are in abundance for high income children, giving them a comparative advantage in maintaining or improving their quality of life.

+Common methods used to identify social mobility are an individual's income and what they accomplish after growing up.
+Specificaly, individuals that fail to leave their childhood neighborhoods are often associated with low success,

 ## Business Question
 What can Baltimore and Washington, DC open data sources tell us about social mobility?